‘We still have a long way to go,’ say 1968 SF State activists

 They discussed what it took to organize the longest strike in American higher education leading to the country’s first College of Ethnic Studies, and how academia looks today.

-Roger Alvarado, a former striker with the Third World Liberation Front, said the cost of attending SF State in 1968 wasn’t even three percent of his annual income at the time.
+Roger Alvarado, a former striker with the Third World Liberation Front, said the cost of attending SF State in 1968 wasn’t even 3 percent of his annual income at the time.

-“What it cost us to go to school here, is an infinitely small relationship to what you’re paying,” Alvarado told an audience of roughly 45 people attending the discussion.
+“What it cost us to go to school here is an infinitely small relationship to what you’re paying,” Alvarado told an audience of roughly 45 people attending the discussion.
 “Not only that, but also in terms of the cost it takes to live in the Bay Area and the price of food alone.”

 Luis Tapia, a current mechanical engineering major, said he struggles to attend university while working to support himself.

-“I support myself entirely, I pay my own rent, I even did a supervisor position with biology department.
-That was 20 hours mandatory as well, and that was when taking 15 units,” Tapia said.
+“I support myself entirely, I pay my own rent, I even did a supervisor position with the biology department.
+That was 20 hours mandatory as well and that was when taking 15 units,” Tapia said.
 “It’s difficult.
 That’s what it’s like to be a struggling student.
 It’s always working, always thinking about what you can do [for income].”

 “We still have a long way to go.
 We have students that don’t even know who Martin Luther King is,” Jones said.
 “I don’t know how we’re gonna do it, but it has to be done.
 We need this program, and I’m disappointed to see, where are the students?
 The students should be here.”